-In 1998, the Northern Writers’ Association became the Peter Cowan Writers’ Centre Inc in honour of Peter Cowan, an esteemed Western Australian writer and academic.
-Along with the name change, the Writers’ Centre was about to change its location to the former home of Edith Cowan, Peter’s grandmother and Western Australia’s first female member of parliament in 1921.
-(Read the excerpt)
+In 1998, the Northern Writers’ Association became the Peter Cowan Writers’ Centre Inc. in honour of Peter Cowan, an esteemed Western Australian writer and academic.
+Along with the name change (read the excerpt here), the Centre was about to change its location to the former home of Edith Cowan, Peter’s grandmother and Western Australia’s first female member of parliament in 1921.
+You can read about Edith Cowan here.

 The Centre started with a strong team namely: Trudy Graham, Julie Lewis, Glen Phillips, Andrew Taylor and Susan Hayes, the State Literature Officer.
-The committee’s goal was to establish a positive future for the craft of writing in the northern suburbs and advise members on publishing, all aspects of writing and grant applications.
+The committee’s goal was to establish a positive future for the craft of writing in the northern suburbs and to advise members on publishing, all aspects of writing and grant applications.
 Trudy Graham was the first President and became its first life member in 1998, followed by Glen Phillips and Ena Taylor in 2005.
-There have been three further life members appointed since then, and a writer-in-residence has been based at the centre almost every year since 1999.
-Julie Lewis remained the centre’s Patron from 1995 until her death in 2003.
-The Centre’s current patron since 2008 is Professor Andrew Taylor.
+There have been further life members appointed since then, and an annual writer-in-residence program was conducted at the Centre for many years.
+The WIR program is currently on hold.
+Julie Lewis remained the Centre’s Patron from 1995 until her death in 2003.
+Andrew Taylor has been the Centre’s Patron since 2008.

 In the years since its inception, Peter Cowan Writers’ Centre Inc has continued to grow and offer a range of writing opportunities for its membership and the wider writing community.
-The centre conducts four, annual writing competitions: The Peter Cowan 600 Short Story Competition, the Trudy Graham-Julie Lewis Literary Award for Prose, the Patron’s Prize for Poets, and the Glen Phillips Poetry Prize.
-These competitions attract entries from throughout Australia, providing both established and new writers alike with the opportunity to have their writing recognised and assessed by an independent judge.
+The Peter Cowan 600 Short Story Competition attracts entries from throughout Australia, providing both established and new writers alike with the opportunity to have their writing recognised and assessed by an independent judge.

-Peter Cowan Writers’ Centre Inc. also holds regular member meetings, conducts an annual writing retreat, hosts an annual writer-in-residence, provides specialist writing workshops in memoir, prose, poetry, publishing and social media; and offers regular creative writing and editing sessions for its members and the wider writing community.
-The centre has continued with the objectives of the original steering committee: to be an ongoing source of support and development for emerging and established writers within the northern suburbs of Perth.
+Peter Cowan Writers’ Centre Inc. also holds regular member meetings, provides specialist writing workshops, and offers regular creative writing and peer review sessions for its members and the wider writing community.
+The Centre has continued with the objectives of the original steering committee: to be an ongoing source of support and development for beginner, emerging and established writers within the northern suburbs of Perth.